CiscoDevNet/sastre/README.md

 If 'ALL GOOD' is printed it means Python requirements are met.
 If not, download and install the latest 3.x version at Python.org (https://www.python.org/downloads/).

 The recommended way to install Sastre is via pip.
-For development purposes, Sastre can be installed from the github repository.
+For development purposes, Sastre can be installed from the GitHub repository.
 Both methods are described in this section.

-### PIP install (recommended)
+### PIP install in a virtual environment (recommended)

+Create a directory to store the virtual environment and runtime files:

+    % mkdir sastre
+    % cd sastre

+Create virtual environment:

+    % python3 -m venv venv

+Activate virtual environment:

+    % source venv/bin/activate
+    (venv) %

+- Note that the prompt is updated with the virtual environment name (venv), indicating that the virtual environment is active.

+Upgrade initial virtual environment packages:

+    (venv) % pip install --upgrade pip setuptools

 To install Sastre:

-    % python3 -m pip install --upgrade cisco-sdwan
+    (venv) % pip install --upgrade cisco-sdwan

 Verify that Sastre can run:

-    % sdwan --version
+    (venv) % sdwan --version

+Notes:
+- The virtual environment is deactivated by typing 'deactivate' at the command prompt.
+- Before running Sastre, make sure to activate the virtual environment back again (source venv/bin/activate).

-### Github install
+### GitHub install

-Install required Python packages:

-    % python3 -m pip install --upgrade requests

-Clone from the github repository:
+Clone from the GitHub repository:

     % git clone https://github.com/CiscoDevNet/sastre